Everyones' have a dream to become a lecturer or researcher in India. To get these posts, candidates have to appear in UGC NET, CSIR NET.

 The UGC NET Exam is conducted for the post of assistant professor at the university level and to provide the JRF award to Indian citizens.

-The National Testing Agency (NTA) conducts UGC NET on behalf of the University Grants Commission to ensure the minimum standards in research and teaching.
+The National Testing Agency (NTA) conducts UGC NET to ensure the minimum standards in research and teaching.

 The UGC NET exam is held for 81 subjects.
 Candidates will be eligible for UGC NET if they have completed their master’s degree OR equivalent examination from the universities/institutions recognized by UGC.